Dress Code for Ujjain Mahakal Temple: What to Wear and Avoid?

 Quick Do’s & Don’ts: Dress Code at Mahakal Temple

 Here is a simple visual checklist to help you prepare for your visit.
-It shows what clothes are allowed and not allowed at the Mahakaleshwar Temple.
-Following these rules helps everyone have a peaceful and spiritual experience.

 Do’s Don’ts